LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

       state can be modified to minimize side effects.
 In addition, restricting direct access to class data enforces encapsulation and facilitates design changes through refactoring.

+4.2.3 "Friend" declarations **should** be used rarely.
+When used, they **must** appear within the body of a class definition before any class member declarations.

+      Note that placing "friend" declarations before the "public:" keyword makes them private, which preserves encapsulation.

+4.2.4 Static class members (methods or data) **must** be used rarely.
+In every case, their usage **should** be carefully reviewed by the team.

+      When it is determined that a static member is needed, it **must** appear first in the appropriate member section.
+Typically, static member functions **should** be "public" and static data members **should** be "private".

 4.2.5 Nested classes **should** be private unless they are part of the enclosing class interface.